scto/CodeLikeBastiMove/replit.md

 - ✅ Replaced Fragments with Compose Screens
 - ✅ Implemented Compose Navigation with Navigation Drawer
 - ✅ Created Material Design 3 theme
-- ✅ Created features submodule for Home, Gallery, and Slideshow screens
+- ✅ Created features aggregator module
+- ✅ Split features into 4 separate modules (home, gallery, slideshow, settings)
+- ✅ Added new Settings screen to navigation drawer
 - ✅ Successfully built modular Compose APK (~54MB)

-## Compose Migration Notes
-The project was converted from the traditional View-based UI (XML layouts + Fragments) to Jetpack Compose:

-### Before (View-based)
-- XML layouts for each screen
-- Fragment classes with View Binding
-- ViewModels with LiveData
-- Navigation Component with XML navigation graph

-### After (Compose with Modules)
-- Composable functions for each screen (in features module)
-- ViewModel with StateFlow
-- Compose Navigation with sealed classes for routes
-- Material Design 3 theming in Compose
-- Multi-module architecture

 ## Development Workflow
-1. Make changes to Kotlin/Compose source files
+1. Make changes to Kotlin/Compose source files in the appropriate feature module
 2. Run the workflow or `./gradlew assembleDebug` to build
 3. Install the APK on an Android device/emulator for testing